-The College Application Essay is a great chance for the aspiring attendee to present their best qualities.
-Also, it is a great opportunity to show the admission committee what makes you stand out from the crowd of other applicants.
+The college application essay is a great chance for the aspiring attendee to present their best qualities.
+Also, it is an excellent opportunity to show the admission committee what makes you stand out from the crowd of other applicants.
 In this type of writing, you need to reveal your hidden personality and show them that you are not only capable of earning good grades and test scores.
 Show them the person that is sincere and constructed of interesting parts.
+If in doubt order an application essay from our top writer to see how it should be done.

 To complete this type of writing effectively, you will need to: